If you have installed a mini split and it stops working after a few days it likely has a refrigerant leak.

-After you make sure the flared ends are not leaking the unit will need to be vacuumed down, tested for leaks, and refrigerant added.
+Once the flared ends are good and not leaking, the unit will need to be vacuumed down, tested for leaks, and refrigerant added.

 Vacuum down the system and be sure it holds.

-The most common method is if a unit holds a vacuum for 20-30 minutes is good to go but can sit for longer for a better test.
+The most common method is if a unit holds a vacuum for 20-30 minutes, it is good to go but can sit for longer for a better test.

 Most HVAC techs now use digital gauges or micron gauges to get an exact reading on a vacuum.

-Pulling a system down to 350-500 microns is common but be sure to check the manufacture requirements.
+Pulling a system down to 350-500 microns is common but be sure to check the manufacturing requirements.

 Some HVAC techs also use Nitrogen to test for leaks which is added into a system at around 150-200 PSI pressure testing the system for leaks.